-The National Stem Cell Foundation is partnering with the National MS Society to support the work of Dr. Regina Armstrong at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
+The National Stem Cell Foundation partnered with the National MS Society to support the work of Dr. Regina Armstrong at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.

 Dr. Armstrong is finding ways to induce myelin repair by working with a molecule called “Sonic Hedgehog” known to multiply cell division and increase the number of myelin-making cells.
 Myelin is the insulation around nerve fibers that allows the brain to transmit electrical impulses to the rest of the body.